Sanyam0802/kdtree/README.md

 ## Command to run

     python parent.py <dataset_file> <query_file> <k>
-parent.py is compatible with Python 2.x and Python 3.x and with both Linux and Windows.
+parent.py is compatible with Python 2.x and Python 3.x and with both Linux and Windows